yuqingdong0/Transient-Data-for-OEDI/Simulation Data/IEEE 13/ReadMe.md

 *_ADJ1 is 250 feet away from the feeder_.<br>

-## How to Use
+## For COMTRADE files only
-**Python Comtrade** is a module for Python 3 designed to read *Common Format for Transient Data Exchange* (COMTRADE) files.
+**Python Comtrade** is a module for Python 3 designed to read *Common Format for Transient Data Exchange* (**COMTRADE**) files.
 Deailed information can be found [here](https://github.com/dparrini/python-comtrade).
 These consists of oscillography data recorded during power system outages, control systems tests, validation and tests of field equipment, protective relaying logs, etc. The COMTRADE format is defined by IEEE Standards.
 ### Installation

 ```python